 What is impetigo?

-Impetigo is a common childhood skin infection that is usually caused by bacteria called group A streptococcal (strep) or Staphylococcus aureus (staph).
-Infection happens when the bacteria get into scrapes and insect bites.
+Impetigo is a common childhood skin infection that is usually caused by bacteria called Group A Streptococcus (strep) or Staphylococcus aureus (staph).
+Infection occurs when the bacteria get into scrapes and insect bites.

 What does impetigo look like?

-Impetigo usually appears around the mouth, nose or on skin that’s not covered by clothes.
+Impetigo usually appears around the mouth, nose or on skin that isn't covered by clothes.
 The rash can start as a cluster of red bumps or blisters.
 Eventually the blisters may ooze or be covered with a honey-coloured crust.
 Many germs live under this crust.

 Sometimes the infection can become serious.
 If this happens, your child may have fever, pain, swelling, and may feel weak.

 How is it passed?

 Direct contact: Impetigo can spread when someone touches an impetigo rash.

 How is it diagnosed?